How to update your PC's BIOS

 Understanding your UEFI is important so you can understand how (and if) to take advantage of the feature updates and bug fixes that come with the BIOS updates offered by motherboard manufacturers.

 Your motherboard likely uses whatever firmware revision that the motherboard manufacturer was on back when it was built.
-Over the life span of a motherboard, manufacturers release new firmware packages or BIOS updates that will enable support for new processors and memory, or solve commonly reported bugs.
-The only real reason to update to a newer firmware revision is to solve a bug in your UEFI or to swap in a CPU that’s newer than your motherboard.
+Over the lifespan of a motherboard, manufacturers release new firmware packages or BIOS updates that will enable support for new processors and memory, or solve commonly reported bugs.
+For years, the only real reason to update to a newer firmware revision, however, is to solve a bug in your UEFI or to swap in a CPU that’s newer than your motherboard.

+What the Duo report points out, though, is that attacking the UEFI firmware is now a bleeding-edge attack.
+It’s so low-level, it probably won’t be detected by antivirus software.
+And once in there, chances are it could survive even refreshing your PC.
+While it's true that Duo's report focuses on the Apple Mac platform, PCs are vulnerable, too.
+In April, attackers showed how a UEFI exploit could be used to inject ransomware into Gigabyte PCs.

 Some people like to regularly check for and update their UEFI firmware packages just to stay up to date.
-This is a risky practice given that the firmware updating process can potentially brick your motherboard in the same way that flashing a custom ROM on to Android phone can brick the device.
-It’s best not update your UEFI firmware unless there is something specifically that the updated firmware offers that you happen to need.
+At one time, this was considered a risky practice, given that the firmware updating process can potentially brick your motherboard in the same way that flashing a custom ROM on to Android phone can brick the device.
+It’s best not to update your UEFI firmware unless there is something specific that the updated firmware offers that you need.

 That said, you probably want to stay on top of BIOS updates if you’re on a chip or motherboard platform that’s fresh out of the gates.
-Several mother BIOS updates were released over the first week that AMD’s disruptive new Ryzen chips were in reviewers’ hands, and each provided additional performance and system stability.
+Several motherboard BIOS updates were released over the first week that AMD’s disruptive new Ryzen chips were in reviewers’ hands, and each provided additional performance and system stability.
 Expect for those to continue as AMD works the bugs out of Ryzen.

 Before you upgrade your BIOS, make sure you’re actually installing a new version.
 The easiest way to find your BIOS version is to open up the System Information app by typing msinfo into the Windows search bar.
 In the window that opens your BIOS version should show up on the right, under your processor speed.
 Record your version number and date, then compare it to the latest version available on your motherboard’s support page on the manufacturer’s website.